Will repeated praise help you love your job? Actual experience and the culture of praise

 It's strange, isn't it?

-is because Japan has a culture of humility.
+is because Japan has a culture of "humility."

 'll surely feel a surge of energy from it.

-The act of "praising" doesn't just make the person who is praised happy;
+The act of "praising" doesn't just make the "person who is praised" happy.

-People who know many of the "good points" of others make others happy and are happy themselves.
+People who know many "good points" in others are people who can make others happy and be happy themselves.

 The culture of praise practiced at Beyond

-"Thank you for saying thank you."
-It's a small thing, but there are actually a lot of people who can't do this small thing.
+It's a small thing, but there are actually a lot of people who can't do these small things.

 Following the Second Next-Generation Leadership Training

-coming up with your own catchphrase!
-What is your selling point?
+coming up with your own catchphrase!There was talk about

-It might also help you see yourself from a different angle.
+might see yourself from a different angle.

 Growing every day, moving forward every day.

-I have to update myself every day! ! !
+I must update myself every single day!!!

 Thank you for reading to the end.